shepherdmike03/Minesweeper/README.md

 🎮 About the Game

 This isn't your grandma's Minesweeper!
-This is a fully rebuilt version of the classic game, loaded with edgy humor, stunning graphics, and a thrilling story mode.
+This is a fully rebuilt version of the classic game, loaded with edgy humor, stunning graphics, and a thrilling story.

 Features: